-As with palliative care for adults, palliative care for children and teenagers focuses on enhancing quality of life by addressing physical, practical, emotional and spiritual needs, and supporting the family.
-The team must also consider how the young person’s stage of development affects all these needs.
+As with palliative care for adults, palliative care for children and teenagers focuses on maintaining quality of life by addressing physical, emotional, cultural, spiritual and social needs, and supporting the family.
+The palliative care team must also consider how the young person’s stage of development affects all these needs.

-Because there may be uncertainty about the course of a child’s illness, elements of palliative care are often introduced early and combined with treatment that aims to actively treat the cancer.
+Because there may be uncertainty about the course of a child’s illness, elements of palliative care are often introduced early and can be combined with active treatment for the cancer.

 Depending on their circumstances, young people can receive palliative care at home, in hospital or in a paediatric palliative care unit (hospice).